 If you don’t want to risk breaking your neck in the bike part you can always head up as a sightseer.
 If you worked for Whistler Blackcomb during the previous winter then your season pass allows you up all summer as a foot passenger, even if you no longer work for them.
 You can spend hours exploring both mountains, the Peak 2 Peak is open as well as the Peak Express.
 It’s insane how different it looks without all the snow!

 Believe it or not, you can even ski and snowboard right through summer.
-Once the mountains close so the bike park can open it’s only a short amount of time before the Blackcomb Glacier opens.
+Once the mountains close for the bike park, it’s only a short amount of time before the Blackcomb Glacier opens.
 It’s open daily from 12 – 3pm and gives you access to two t-bars and a terrain park while you work on your tan.
 The Glacier Pass is $485 (£240) but keep in mind it’s a tiny area that’s mostly shut off for the summer camps.

 If you’ve spent the previous winter working for Whistler Blackcomb and living in staff accommodation then it’s about time you moved out, house prices halve during the summer.
-Alpine is a very popular place to live due to the huge houses that are much cheaper than those in the village and it’s only a 10 minute bike ride to town.
+Alpine is a very popular place to live due to the huge houses that are much cheaper than those in the village and it’s only a 10-minute bike ride to town.
 Rainbow is a new estate built on the hill at the base of Rainbow Mountain, it’s closer to town with great views of the mountains.
+Emerald is even further out, but you’ll get the best prices for some massive houses.

 The Valley Trail is the best way to get around during summer, once it’s all defrosted.
 You can walk, run, skate or bike from Emerald at the very top of the village, all the way down to Creekside at the very bottom.
 It’s mostly flat with a few big hills in certain places as it winds around the golf courses and lakes.
 Just watch out for bears.
 I’m not even kidding.
 They are everywhere in the summer.